paolomonella/ursus/documentation.md

 ## Tentatively:
-I'm still working on the implementation of the 3-values system.
+I'm still working on the implementation of the 3-values system by using a lemmatizer/POS tagger such as [TreeTagger](http://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/).
 For now, I'm just using the "standardized contemporary spelling" part, listed above under point 3, as follows:
     <w ana="constructae">cons<g ref="st"/>ructe</w>

 [sgn: Check out what is the standard attributed used by computational linguists for <w> in lemmatizations.
 Is it @ana or anything else?
 I'm using @ana for now]